 The Canine Behavioral Assessment and Research Questionnaire (C-BARQ) gives insights into the most aggressive dog breeds in terms of both stranger directed aggression and unfamiliar dog directed aggression.

 The study included many breeds, including the Siberian Husky.
-It identified Dachshunds, Jack Russell Terriers, German Shepherds, Chihuahuas and English Springer Spaniels as among the breeds who show most aggression towards unfamiliar dogs and strangers.
+It identified Dachshunds, JRT, German Shepherds, Chihuahuas and English Springer Spaniels as among the breeds who show most aggression towards unfamiliar dogs and strangers.

 On the other hand, Doberman Pinschers are among the 10 most aggressive dog breeds with a tendency to show aggression towards strangers.
 Pit Bulls and Boxers are among the dog breeds in the Top 10 list of breeds with a tendency to show aggression towards other dogs.